phlipped/paint_fpga/README.md

   - define the IO interface so they it can be used by other modules
   - although getting SPI cross domain clocking should probably be worked out first
+    - UPDATE: There's been a successful test of external clock as well as clock domain crossing - over in cdc_testing branch.
+Still a small amount of work to do before that line of investigation can be closed off.
 - Start working on paint_control.py, using the spi.py and motor.py modules